-Thousands of young women from the Philippines, Thailand, Russia and Ukraine dream of a better life for themselves and their families so why not consider an arranged marriage.
+Thousands of Philippine mail order brides, Thai mail order brides, Russian and Ukrainian women dream of a better life for themselves and their families so why not consider an arranged marriage.
 Certainly life as a mail-order bride couldn’t be worse than the type of hard living most of these women are already used to.
 Or could it?

 Consider the story of Oksana Makarova: picked from a group of 200 or so other Ukrainian and Russian women from Odessa, Ukraine and the surrounding area.
 Oksana was wined an dined by a Florida doctor who was on a “marriage tour” and specifically set up to provide well-to-do single men with a bride from Ukraine.

 The attraction for most of these overweight, balding, middle-aged suitors is the chance to meet a submissive and willing young woman who will dedicate herself to their husband’s every wish and desire.
 Not to mention the chance for a green card and extended benefits for the bride’s entire family.
 While it might look good on paper it rarely pans out that way.